All Saints Church Glossop

 The church, which is dedicated to All Saints, is an ancient structure: the body has been rebuilt, and public worship was performed in it, for the first time after the repairs were completed, in September 1832.
 The living is a discharged vicarage, in the patronage of the Duke of Norfolk, and incumbency of the Rev. Christopher Howe.
 In the church is a monument, by Bacon, to the memory of Joseph Hague Esq. of Park Hall, near Hayfield, who bequeathed the interest of £1,000, towards clothing twenty four poor men and women, of this and some of the adjacent townships.
 Pigot`s 1835 Directory

 My thanks to Glossop Local History Society for allowing me to use their transcript of the registers.
-This is being checked against the original registers at Derbyshire Record Office.
-There are gaps in the register.
-It is possible some of the missing entries will be on the Bishops Transcripts.
+These were then checked against the originals.
+There are large gaps in the registers so many original entries must be missing.
+I have recently found a large tranche of entries in a different register which are not on the transcript.
+I have entered these in blue.
+It is probable that other missing entries will be on the Bishops Transcripts.

 Full Parish Register |